 I am so proud to be serving the Harrison School students, family and community as the principal!
 A little about me: I was a high school English teacher for four years in Brighton School District 27J, then I moved to Pueblo and became an elementary school counselor for a few years.
 My job transitioned and I became an administrator at a K-8 school, first as an Academic Support Specialist, then an Assistant Principal, and finally a Principal.
 After 11 years as a Principal, I moved into Human Resources, where I supported the implementation of Senate Bill 10-191 (Educator Effectiveness) in the district.
 Another K-8 school needed the support of a principal, so I left my job in Human Resources, and became the principal of a Turnaround School for almost three years.
 However, when the opportunity to come to Harrison School was presented, I could not it pass up, and I couldn't be happier!

 I would like to thank the staff, students, and community for being so welcoming to me.
 My husband and I live in Pueblo West.
-We have five children all together: Dylan (25), Jesse (23), Alex (20), Mariah (17), and Julia (15).
-We have three dogs: Miles, Maxie, and Yuma.
+We have five children all together: Dylan (26), Jesse (24), Alex (22), Mariah (19), and Julia (17).
+We have three dogs: Miles, Maxie, and Yuma and a new kitten Phoebe.
 We spend most of our spare time with our children and their activities, but we look forward to spending time camping very soon.